onepub-dev/dcli/README.md

 ```

+> In the Dart world a `.dart` file is referred to as a 'library'.
+As you will see a Dart library can contain global functions and Dart classes.

 So far this is just a normal dart library that you can run directly from the command line.

 The point here is that DShell isn't magic.
-You can just write normal dart code using all of darts features and any libraries that work with a cli application. (i.e. flutter and web specific libraries are not going to work here.)
+You can just write normal Dart code using all of darts features and any libraries that work with a cli application. (i.e. flutter and web specific libraries are not going to work here.)

 ## Using dshell create
 DShell likes to make life easier so if you can't remember the syntax of of 'main' you can use: